By the Shores of Time

 Her brows furrowed, perplexed by his suggestion.
 In that rare moment, he couldn’t maintain his eye contact like he usually would.

-“You say this, but you don’t mean it,” she countered, maintaining her warm tone.
+“You say this, but you don’t mean it,” she maintained her warm tone.

-“I’m not trying to go back and forth with this—” he defended his point.
+“I’m not trying to go back and forth with this—” he insisted.

 “And we’re not.
 I just want to understand why you’re saying this.”

 “I know why you’ve wanted to travel out here.”

 “To get closer to me since we hardly spend time together.
 Look, Celeste—”